 We've created several Candy Coating cake designs over the years.
 In addition to today's Lots of Love cake design, make sure to check out these other favorites!

 We have so many cake recipes that would be perfect for today's cake design!
 Anything goes.
-Here are just a few of our favorites: Pink Velvet Cake, Red Velvet Cake, Raspberry Cake, White Velvet Cake, and Chocolate Cake from scratch.
+Make sure to check out our favorite Valentine's Day Cake Recipes roundup!

 More Valentine's Day Cakes

-We've made tons of cake designs and recipes that would be perfect for Valentine's Day and anniversaries!
-Don't miss our roundup of favorites!
-Sharing the Best Cake and Recipe Ideas for Valentine's Day
+We've made tons of cake designs and recipes over the years that would be perfect for Valentine's Day and anniversaries.
+Don't miss this roundup of favorites: Best Cake Ideas for Valentine's Day

 Enjoy the Video!